 Knife Angel National Anti-Violence Tour

-The Knife Angel, also known as the National Monument Against Violence and Aggression, is coming to Gwent this November as part of its UK tour.
-It will be located at the Friars Walk shopping centre in Newport from Wednesday 2nd – Wednesday 30th November.
+The Knife Angel, also known as the National Monument Against Violence and Aggression, came to Gwent in November 2022 as part of its UK tour.
+It was located at the Friars Walk shopping centre in Newport.

 What is the Knife Angel?